Technetium-99m: Bone scan

 The nuclear medicine technique commonly called the bone scan usually uses 99mTc.
 It is not to be confused with the "bone density scan", DEXA, which is a low-exposure X-ray test measuring bone density to look for osteoporosis and other diseases where bones lose mass without rebuilding activity.
 The nuclear medicine technique is sensitive to areas of unusual bone rebuilding activity, since the radiopharmaceutical is taken up by osteoblast cells which build bone.
 The technique therefore is sensitive to fractures and bone reaction to bone tumors, including metastases.
 For a bone scan, the patient is injected with a small amount of radioactive material, such as 700–1100 MBq of 99mTc-medronic acid and then scanned with a gamma camera.
 Medronic acid is a phosphate derivative which can exchange places with bone phosphate in regions of active bone growth, so anchoring the radioisotope to that specific region.
-To view small lesions (less than 1 cm) especially in the spine, the SPECT imaging technique may be required, but currently in the United States, most insurance companies require separate authorization for SPECT imaging.
+To view small lesions (less than 1 cm) especially in the spine, the SPECT imaging technique may be required, but in the United States most insurance companies require separate authorization for SPECT imaging.